TITLE 8 SOCIAL SERVICES

 (3) potential risk factors and the appropriateness of the activity;

-(4) the best interests of the child based on the foster care provider’s knowledge of the child;
+(4) the best interests of the child based on the resource family’s knowledge of the child;

 (5) the importance of encouraging the child’s emotional and developmental growth;

 (6) the terms of any court orders and any case plan applying to the child;

 (7) the values and preferences of the child’s biological parent or parents, if appropriate;

 (8) whether the decision would bring about a permanent (e.g. tattoo) rather than a transient change to the child.

 (9) the importance of providing the child with the most safe and affirming family-like and culturally relevant living experience possible;

 (10) the legal rights and responsibilities of the child, including the youth bill of rights and responsibilities;

 D. Age and developmentally appropriate activities that may be the subject of decisions under the reasonable and prudent parent standard include, but are not limited to, the following: